International Organisation Membership

 - Invitation to the Leaders' Circle

 The Leaders' Circle is a high-level meeting which brings together key supporters and stakeholders of CEPR under the guidance of CEPR’s Chairman, Sir Charles Bean, former Deputy Governor of the Bank of England.
 It provides a forum for a frank exchange of views between leaders of the financial and central banking community, key decision makers and top academics.
 The Leaders’ Circle convenes annually with the aim of identifying crucial issues of importance to the global economic and financial community, and addressing them in a manner that draws on diverse viewpoints, while being beneficial to all concerned.
 Circle Members also have the opportunity to make suggestions on CEPR’s research and policy direction.
-The 2015 Leader’s Circle featured Paul Krugman, and Olivier Blanchard led discussions at the Leaders' Circle in March 2016.
+The 2016 Leader’s Circle featured Olivier Blanchard, and Maurice Obstfeld led discussions at the Leaders' Circle in October 2017.

 - Direct access to a network of over 1000 of Europe's leading economists